 To delete an attribute:

-- Click the “Remove” (trash can) icon.
+- Click the “Delete Attribute” option.
 This will display a confirmation modal.

 Click the “Add” button located above the attributes table over on the righthand side of the screen to add a new attribute.